MichaelBitard/chrootAnsible/readme.md

 ## Setup a chroot with a SSH server running on port 220 and ready to be 'ansiblized'

+**Important!**
+You have to clone this repo with --recursive so you clone ansible source (cloned as a submodule) with it

 ### Prerequisites
 In order for this to work, you must have:
 * debootstrap